 This module guide provides information about the M.Sc. program Geology.
-The program offers an individual specialization to one of the four elective tracks, Mineralogy and Geochemistry, Geomechanics and Tectonics, Geohazards, and Applied Quaternary Geology.
+The program offers an individual specialization to one of the four elective tracks, Mineralogy and Geochemistry, Geomechanics and Tectonics, Geohazards, and Applied Quaternary Geology, which reflect the main areas of geoscience research in Freiburg.
 The Master of Science (M.Sc.) is an internationally recognized degree, which can be completed within two years (four semesters) of study.
-Together with the M.Sc. program "Sustainable Materials / Crystalline Materials" it reflects the main areas of geoscience research in Freiburg.
-English is the official language of instruction and communication This guidebook aims at presenting the vision, structure, and content of the M.Sc. program and provides necessary details of the individual modules and courses.
+English is the official language of instruction and communication.
+This guidebook aims at presenting the vision, structure, and content of the M.Sc. program and provides necessary details of the individual modules and courses.